RouvenGonzalez/App-Template/README.md

 # App-Template
-## My Project for the practical exam
+## My Project for the Practical Exam

 - **use the projekt folder for the angular application**
 - **use the androidApp folder for the cordova project**

-import { BackendService } from '../services/backend.service';